Noodle SSO can be setup for SPNEGO with IWA directly, or via SAML with onelogin / okta / etc.

 - copy relevant information and paste into Noodle

-For non managed users there is also an option to use a shortcut and a cookie:
+For non managed users there is also an option to store the password in the web browser:

 - Add a web shortcut to the users startup